better-care/fhir-connect-mapping-spec/README.md

 | STRING          | DV_TEXT       | true      | (direct)                                 |
 | DOSAGE          | NONE          | false     | (special)                                |

-The `nested` keyword indicates, a non-primitive case, where the final resulting structure is a nested structure, composed of multiple types.
+The `nested` keyword indicates a non-primitive case, where the final resulting structure is a nested structure, composed of multiple types.

 A simple `QUANTITY` example is illustrated in the following code block.
 It implicitly maps the matching attributes (openEHR FLAT: `magnitude`, `value`; FHIR: `value`, `unit`) too.